Nothing says Trump-Putin bromance like gold-plated iPhones

 Much has been made of the cozy relationship between US President Donald Trump and Russian President Vladimir Putin.

 Should you wish to revel in their apparent bromance, you can now do so with custom companion gold-plated iPhones from Caviar, a Russian-Italian maker of luxury smartphones.
-Use the devices separately, or, ideally, place them next to one another so the politicians can stare lovingly into each other's eyes -- and iPhone 7 cameras.
+Use the devices separately, or, ideally, place them next to one another so the politicians can stare lovingly into each other's eyes.

-The new limited-edition "One World" phones come in a wooden box, with plans to offer them in a globe-shaped container, according to the company.
-Each phone features an emblem of the world leader's respective country, as well as lines from his national anthem: "O say can you see by the dawn's early light" for Trump and "Russia our sacred state, Russia our beloved country" for Putin.
+The new, limited-edition "One World" phones come in a wooden box, with plans to offer them in a globe-shaped container, according to the company.
+Each iPhone 7 features an emblem of the world leader's respective country, as well as lines from his national anthem: "O say can you see by the dawn's early light" for Trump and "Russia our sacred state, Russia our beloved country" for Putin.

 This isn't the first time Caviar has turned Trump and Putin into high-end phones.